 CAMS courses are currently also offered at NYU London and NYU Sydney.
 Consult the CAMS website for complete course offerings.

 Child and Adolescent Psychopathology (CAMS-UA 101) is the foundational course required of all CAMS minors.
 Some CAMS courses (such as advanced seminars) have prerequisites as specified below, but many of them have no prerequisites and are open to all undergraduates.

 CAMS-UA 101 Prerequisite: Introduction to Psychology (PSYCH-UA 1) or Introduction to Psychology and its Principles (APSY-UE 2) or AP Psychology credit.
 Offered in the fall, spring, and summer.
 Evans, Shatkin.
 4 points.

 Students receive both a research-informed and pragmatic orientation to psychopathology from practicing academic leaders in the field of mental health.
 Examines disease etiology, epidemiology, phenomenology, nosology, and diagnosis.
 Offers a critical review of common child, adolescent, and young adult psychopathology and challenges social and cultural assumptions of what constitutes "normal" versus "pathological" behavior, cognition, and emotion.
-Students complete one practicum with a clinician during the evaluation of a child or adolescent patient at the NYU Department of Child and Adolescent Psychiatry.
+Students complete one practicum with a clinician during the evaluation of a patient at the NYU Department of Child and Adolescent Psychiatry.